waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Quick Claw Quest
 - NPC: Teacher sitting on a bench.
 - Location: Northeast area of National Park perimeter, near the exit to Route 36.
 - Route: Enter the perimeter via the gap at (25, 3).
-Follow the walkway around the top and east side.
+Follow the walkway around the top and east side to the area near (33, 15).
-- Verification: Confirm NPC ID in Game State before interacting.
+- Verification: Confirm Teacher NPC in 'Map Objects On Screen' list before interacting.

 # Swarms & Rematches
 - Yanma Swarm: Route 35 (Arnie).
 Triggered Turn 19540.
 Priority: High.